Synthetic vs. Conventional Oil

 …Maybe.
 With the extended life of synthetic oils, fewer trips are needed to the local mechanic, which may eventually pay off in reduced labor and maintenance costs.
 But depending on the driver and automobile, longer periods between oil changes can also be a drawback.

-Many drivers neglect to check under the hood between oil changes, instead settling for periodic oil service to maintain their vehicle.
+Many drivers neglect to check under the hood between oil changes, instead of settling for periodic oil service to maintain their vehicle.
 For these vehicle owners, wider intervals between changes mean less vigilance over basic maintenance, and more opportunity for problems – with more time passing before they are detected.
 More regular maintenance, like you’d get when receiving shorter-interval oil changes, will prevent more costly repairs later.

 Basically, if you’re the type who never checks under the hood, synthetic oils may seem like less trouble, but the fewer checkups your car has, the more opportunity for something to go wrong.